-16. Price wise, the tariffs Helen pays appear to be not the best nor the worst available in the market.
-Her electricity offer is a market offer with rates lower than the VDO, she has a gas market offer but Consumer Action could not find her retailer's current gas standing offer in Helen's area to make a comparison.
-We consider that the lack of a fact sheet or Victorian Energy Compare listing on this may be a breach of legal requirements.
+Price wise, the tariffs Helen pays appear to be not the best nor the worst available in the market.
+Her electricity offer is a market offer with rates lower than the VDO, and she has a gas market offer.
 When asked about some of the regulatory interventions to help her find the best prices, Helen offered insights as to the realities of trying to 'shop around'.

-"I'll be honest, I probably noticed one [best price offer notification] just recently but I think what would be great for someone who is in such financial difficulty and all fogged and stressed and not thinking clearly - it'd be great to have someone assigned from [the retailer] to ring up and say 'look Helen I can help you this way."
+"I'll be honest, I probably noticed one [best price offer notification] just recently but I think what would be great for someone who is in such financial difficulty and all fogged and stressed and not thinking clearly - it'd be great to have someone assigned from [the retailer] to ring up and say 'look Helen I can help you this way'."

-17. Helen was clear that the 'Best Offer' requirement feels hard to act on when there is a lot going on in her life.
+Helen was clear that the 'Best Offer' requirement feels hard to act on when there is a lot going on in her life.
 She also speaks about needing to focus on the 'now' as opposed to the long term when so much else needs to be dealt with.
-It seems some of the more recent proposed regulatory interventions such as the need to offer the best tariff to someone unable to afford their ongoing usage or the clear advice entitlement would have saved Helen from unnecessary debt if it had been complied with.
+It seems some of the more recently proposed regulatory interventions, such as the need to offer the best tariff to someone unable to afford their ongoing usage, or the clear advice entitlement, would have saved Helen from unnecessary debt if it had been complied with.

-"At times they have said 'oh look - have you thought about this plan' and again, because your brain is so fogged up with worry and everything else it's hard to understand it.
-So, at times I'd say if it is cheaper and I'm better off then put me on it but it wasn't every call that they would offer a cheaper rate."
+"At times they have said 'oh look - have you thought about this plan' and again, because your brain it but it wasn't every call that they would offer a cheaper rate."